Harry Wilson (footballer, born 1997): Loan to AFC Bournemouth

 Wilson joined Premier League club AFC Bournemouth on 6 August 2019 on loan for the 2019–20 season.
-On 17 August, he scored the first goal of his senior career on his Bournemouth début against Aston Villa in a 2–1 away win.
+On 17 August, he scored the first goal for Bournemouth on his début against Aston Villa in a 2–1 away win.
 On 25 August 2019, he scored a free kick from just outside the box against Manchester City in a 3–1 loss at home.
 In March 2020, he was criticised for wearing a Liverpool coat while watching Bournemouth play them.

 Loan to Cardiff City

 On 16 October 2020, Wilson joined Championship club Cardiff City on a season-long loan.
 He made his debut for the club on 18 October as a first half substitute in place of Greg Cunningham in a 1–0 victory over Preston North End, before scoring his first goal in a 1–1 draw with former club Bournemouth three days later.
 He scored his first professional hat trick in a 4–0 away win at Birmingham City on 1 May 2021.